-The University of Tennessee’s Tickle College of Engineering is home to the Engineering Fundamentals Program (EFP)—one of the nation’s most innovative approaches to freshman engineering education.
+The Jerry E. Stoneking engage™ Engineering Fundamentals Program is one of the nation’s most innovative approaches to freshman engineering education.
 In this success-oriented environment, students learn by interacting with others to create solutions to engineering problems.

-- Engineering perspectives: An introduction to the different engineering majors offered at The University of Tennessee.
+- Engineering perspectives: An introduction to the different engineering majors offered at UT.

 - Computer tools in problem solving: The use of Excel and Matlab to solve engineering problems.
 See EF 105 for details.